 Health Risks Of Low Blood Pressure

 One of the biggest risks associated with low blood pressure is dizziness and fainting, which can lead to serious falls.
 It can also be an indicator of a more serious underlying health condition.
-If your blood pressure is consistently low, it is worth seeing your health care professional to rule out any underlying medical conditions.
+If your blood pressure is consistently low, it is worth seeing your health care professional.
+This will rule out any underlying medical conditions.

 Monitoring Your Blood Pressure At Home